Ephor: Ephors in modern culture

-The Neapolitan Republic's constitution of 1799, written by Francesco Mario Pagano, envisaged an organ of magistrates reviewing constitutional law, the eforato, but lasted only 6 months.
+The Neapolitan Republic's constitution of 1799, written by Francesco Mario Pagano, envisaged what would now be described as a constitutional court, the eforato, but the republic lasted only six months.

-Zack Snyder's 2007 film adaptation of the Battle of Thermoplyae, 300, features ephors throughout the movie.
+Zack Snyder's 2007 film adaptation of the Battle of Thermopylae, 300, depicts ephors as priestly class that exercise power by interpreting the words of the Oracle.
 In the film they are dramatized as elderly lepers with pale skin and lesions.
 At the beginning of the movie, Leonidas is shown visiting the ephors and proposing a war strategy to them.
-The ephors then consult the Oracle and refuse Leonidas' plan, showing that they have been bribed by Xerxes I. King Leonidas thus leads his 300 'bodyguards' to Thermoplyae without their approval.
+The ephors then consult the Oracle and refuse Leonidas' plan, showing that they have been bribed by Xerxes I. King Leonidas thus leads his 300 'bodyguards' to Thermopylae without their approval.

 Rudolph Maté's 1962 film The 300 Spartans also depicts the ephorate's role in the Battle of Thermopylae.
 They are shown conflicting with King Leotychidas over the decision to delay the battle until after the religious harvest festival of Carneia.
 The ephors decide to delay the battle but under the guise of having private bodyguards, King Leonidas marches into battle with 300 Spartans.
 The ephors are mentioned later in the film when Leonidas receives a letter from his wife informing him that the ephors have the remainder of the Spartan army will not be joining him.
-Xenathon is an named ephor in the film.
+Xenathon is a named ephor in the film.

 Ephors have appeared in Steven Pressfield's 1998 Gates of Fire, an historical fiction novel that recounts the Battle of Thermopylae.
 In Chapter 15, the ephors appear when a delegation of mothers and wives goes to the council, requesting they be allowed to join the battle.

 In Kieron Gillen's graphic novel Three, ephors are referenced when Gillen describes the Krypteia and writes "Once a year, the masters declare war on the helots."
 The ephors were in charge of the Krypteia and declaring war on the helots in order to keep them terrified and controlled.
 The next scene depicts the ephor, Eurytos, being guided by his soldiers to a helot community where they demand hospitality.
 Eurytos is killed by a helot revolt and the only surviving soldier returns to Sparta to inform the remaining four ephors.
 The ephors send soldiers to kill the helots who killed Eurytos stating, "The only thing more unthinkable than a helot killing an ephor is that helot escaping punishment."